 Jason Aldean, who was on stage at the Route 91 Harvest Festival when the shooting began, opened SNL on October 7, addressing the tragedy and performing "I Won't Back Down" by Tom Petty, who passed away on October 2.
 The song is available through digital retailers and streaming services, with all proceeds going to the Direct Impact Fund to benefit victims of the shooting.
 Get the details, and get the song.

 Why Not Me

 Eric Church headlined the first day of the Route 91 Harvest Festival on September 29.
 On Wednesday, October 4, 2017, he spoke emotionally about the shooting during his performance at the Grand Ole Opry and wrote and dedicated this song to those victims.

 On Monday, October 2, 2017, the Nashville community gathered at Ascend Amphitheater for a vigil to spread love from Music City to Las Vegas.
-Charles Esten, Vince Gill, Amy Grant, Keith Urban, Alison Krauss, Mayor Megan Barry, and others shared hearts and music for Vegas.
+Charles Esten, Vince Gill, Amy Grant, Keith Urban, Alison Krauss, and others shared hearts and music for Vegas.
 You can see a recording of that night below or on WKRN's Facebook page.